tigase/tigase-server/src/main/restructured/Tigase_Development/CustomAuthRepository.rst

 ..
 Note::

-    Particular password retrieval method is out of scope of this document; ee :ref:`using-data-repository` to use Tigase API for accessing databases.
+    Particular password retrieval method is out of scope of this document; see :ref:`using-data-repository` and :ref:`accessing-other-repositories-with-data-repository` for more information on how to use Tigase API for accessing databases.

 .. code:: java